Az-Net/Flipper-Online/README.md

 Each cell exists as a hexadecimal string within a plaintext file, with no extension.
 This means that you can use the existing text viewer and hexadecimal editor apps on the Flipper Zero for modifying cells.
 Each cell consists of a Shape, a Protrusion of a shape, a Health value, a Size, and a Mood value, creating a layered, fractal-like entity.
-There are three options for each attribute, and each attribute influences the others during cell interaction.
+There are three options for each attribute, and each attribute influences the others during cell interaction, for a total of 5^3+1 possible cell states at inception.

 ### Example Cell Strings
 __0x157AF__